FrankYang0610/project-consensus/documentations/README-INFINITE-LIST.md

 ### Key ideas (how it works)
 - The hook loads items page by page using your fetch function (`pageFetcher`).
 - It merges new items into the existing list, removes duplicates (via `dedupeKey`), and can optionally sort them (`sortFn`).
-- It relies on the server’s pagination signal to know whether there are more pages: if the server returns `next` (DRF-style), `hasMore` is true; otherwise `hasMore` is false.
+- It relies on the server's pagination signal to know whether there are more pages: if the server returns `next` (DRF-style), `hasMore` is true; otherwise `hasMore` is false.
 - It exposes a `loaderRef` you can attach to a small, empty div at the bottom of your list.
 When it comes into view, the hook automatically calls `loadMore()`.
 - You can also call `loadMore()` manually, or `reset(params)` to clear the list and start over with new filters.